Mortgage Rate Forecast Canada 2026 – 2031

 Employment:

-Employment shows signs of stabilizing.
-In October, Canada added 67,000 jobs.
-The unemployment rate dipped to 6.9%, indicating labour market stability—enough to keep the BoC on the sidelines for now.
+(Upward Rate Pressure) Employment shows signs of stabilizing.
+In November, Canada added 55,000 jobs.
+This on the heels of 67,000 new jobs in October.
+The unemployment rate dipped to 6.5%, indicating labour market stability—enough to keep the BoC on the sidelines for now.

 Inflation:

-Core inflation remains stubbornly close to 3%, despite falling fuel prices.
-Shelter, auto insurance, call phone prices, and food inflation are the main culprits.
-Until core inflation dips below 2.75 %, expect limited BoC easing.
+(Upward Rate Pressure) Core inflation remains stubbornly close to 3%, despite falling fuel prices.
+Grocery costs, auto insurance, and cell phone prices are the main culprits.
+Until core inflation dips below 2%, expect limited BoC easing.
 Stabilizing employment may not lead to lower inflation in the short term, as the BoC and economists had been expecting.

 BoC Policy statements: